Soe Thein

 Soe Thein has been accused of buying votes in Bawlakhe twice, in 2015 and in 2020.
 He won that constituency both times.

 Personal life

 Soe Thein is married to Khin Aye Kyin, also called Aye Aye.
-He has one son, Aye Chan (b.
+They have one son, Aye Chan (b.
 1973), and 2 daughters, Yimon Aye (b.
 1980) and Thida Aye (b.
 1979).
 Thida Aye is a director at the Singaporean investment firm Dymon Asia, while Aye Chan is an Executive Director of an e-commerce site called RGO47.
-Yimon Aye is an assistant professor of chemistry at EPFL.
+Yimon Aye is a professor of chemistry & chemical biology at University of Oxford.